vtdsferreira/InstrumentControl.jl/docs/api/api.md

 [PainterQB.AlazarModule.dsp](AlazarTech.md#function__dsp.1)  Given a DSPWindow type, this returns the constant needed to use the AlazarDSP

+[PainterQB.AlazarModule.initmodes](AlazarTech.md#function__initmodes.1)  Should be called at the beginning of a measure method to initialize the

+[PainterQB.AlazarModule.postprocess](AlazarTech.md#function__postprocess.1)  Arrange for reinterpretation or conversion of the data stored in the

 [PainterQB.AlazarModule.pretriggersamples](AlazarTech.md#function__pretriggersamples.1)  Given an `AlazarMode`, returns the number of pre-trigger samples.

+[PainterQB.AlazarModule.processing](AlazarTech.md#function__processing.1)  Specifies what to do with the buffers during measurement based on the response type.

 [PainterQB.AlazarModule.rec_acq_param](AlazarTech.md#function__rec_acq_param.1)  Returns the value to pass as the recordsPerAcquisition parameter in the C